Feb 24, 2026 · 7 min read

 What is 49021?
 Is 43 degrees Celsius or Fahrenheit?
 What time zone is the timestamp in?

-The harsh reality of Industry 4.0 is that machine data is ugly, noisy, and completely devoid of context.
-As a result, highly-paid Data Scientists end up spending 80% of their time acting as glorified data janitors—trying to match mysterious PLC tags to Excel spreadhseets—before they can write a single line of Machine Learning code.
+The reality of Industry 4.0 is that machine data is often ugly, noisy, and devoid of context.
+As a result, highly-paid Data Scientists end up spending a significant portion of their time performing repetitive data cleaning tasks-trying to match mysterious PLC tags to Excel spreadsheets-before they can write a single line of Machine Learning code.

 This massive bottleneck is exactly what OT DataOps was built to solve.